xandong/xandong/README.md

 # Hello, I'm Alexandre Gurgel!

-Born in Brazil.
-I've been a technology enthusiast since I was young and I've always tried to understand how things work.
-Due to this, I am completing the Bachelor's Degree in Computer Science (7/8).
-Where I got experiences and learning in Logic programming with C and Python, I study on the Object Oriented paradigm with Java.
-In addition to knowledge in Data Modeling and Software Engineering, in addition to good practices according to the SOLID standard.
+Born in Brazil, I've been a technology enthusiast since I was young, always curious about how things work.
+I hold a Bachelor's Degree in Computer Science, where I gained experience in logic programming with C and Python and studied the Object-Oriented paradigm with Java.
+I also acquired solid knowledge in Data Modeling and Software Engineering, along with best practices according to the SOLID principles.

-Currently studying Javascript and its stack.
-Specifically the Typescript superset, the ReactJs library for building interfaces and NodeJs for building and backend architecture.
-I see programming as a 'new English', something essential for the future.
-And mastering this area is my goal.
-In addition to helping to promote Ceará and the Northeast as a reference for innovation and technology.
+I now work primarily with Typescript, utilizing Node.js for backend development and React.js, along with React Native, for building user interfaces and mobile applications.
+I see programming as the 'new English,' an essential skill for the future, and my goal is to master this area while contributing to establishing Ceará and the Northeast as hubs for innovation and technology.

 <div align="center">
   <a href="https://github.com/xandong">